-(6) Amounts represent payment due under the standard Group Term Life Insurance Program, which is the death benefit amount on March 31, 2016.
-In case of accidental death, the benefit amount would increase by \$5,161,000.
+(6) Amounts represent payment due under the standard Group Term Life Insurance Program, which is the death benefit amount on March 31, 2017.
+In case of accidental death, the benefit amount would increase by \$3,916,000 (includes AD&D and Business Travel Accident Insurance).

-(7) Amounts represent 60% of annual base salary as of March 31, 2016, which is payable from three different sources: the Pension Plan, Social Security, and a company supplement.
+(7) Amounts represent 60% of annual base salary as of March 31, 2017, which is payable from three different sources: the Pension Plan, Social Security, and a company supplement.
 Payments under the long-term disability plan continue until the recipient reaches age 65.